 Schedule several interviews with a candidate.
 Take candidates to lunch and/or dinner and find out who their heroes are and what motivates them.
 Also, find out how satisfied they are with their lives.

-This is an incredibly important characteristic.
-Jo-Ellan Deimitrius, in her book, “Reading People,” says this characteristic—satisfaction in life—almost always has a wide-ranging effect on how people think and how they treat others.
+“Reading People,” says this characteristic—satisfaction in life—almost always has a wide-ranging effect on how people think and how they treat others.

 Employers also fail in the interview process by focusing too much on credentials.
 Most companies are so caught up in degrees, experience, number of computer programs conquered, etc., they forget to look closely at the human being.
 In some instances credentials are important, but I believe you can teach willing and able human beings almost any skill.
 It’s the attitude and beliefs you can’t teach.
 Companies should develop interview questions that provide insight to an applicant’s attitude and personality.